 New Media Arts Center

-Show runs: Saturday, October 21st to November 10th.
+Show runs: October 31st to November 17th.

 Cosmogyny: A Wet Fever Dream in 3 Acts

 "Cosmogyny is the endlessness of communion and cosmology the incommensurable given form."

 It seems as if there has always has been a belief in two worlds, that of the seen and the unseen, of the visible and the invisible, of the known and of the occult.
 But contrary to the subversive overtones that are used to conceal worlds of experience beyond that of everyday consciousness, occultation simple means “hidden”.
 It is not, by necessity, a nefarious or otherwise dubious connotation to say that something is simply concealed.
 Quite the opposite in fact.
 For those artistic initiates and creative seekers who want to go into realms heretofore unexplored, the term occult alludes to any process that allows something which was previously concealed to be brought out into the light of understanding, or of re-vealation.
 In this way, occultation is very close to what the esoteric writings of Martin Heidegger called the ontological primordial play of concealing and revealing, or of bringing something "into the light" in two senses, i.e., of things revealed in both the outer and inner worlds of experience.